 My long-term fieldwork, conducted in Samoa from 2011 to 2012, supported by the Wenner Gren Foundation, built on over a year of preliminary research, and language training supported by a Fulbright-Hays grant, in the islands (Samoa and American Samoa) and diaspora (Hawai’i and California).
 My book project, which highlights several voices including health professionals, pastors and their families, healers, and Pentecostal individuals suffering with metabolic illness, offers a revision to scholarly understandings of the medicalization of food, fat, and fitness from the perspective of Pentecostal Christians in Samoa.
 I explore how they translate health risks associated with metabolic disorders into moral risks associated with living a good religious life.

-I received my PhD in Anthropology from Brandeis University in 2014, and started as an assistant professor in the Department of Sociology and Anthropology at Pacific University in 2015.
-I live in Portland, OR.
+I received my PhD in Anthropology from Brandeis University in 2014, and now I am an assistant professor in the Department of Sociology and Anthropology at Rochester Institute of Technology.